Bournemouth: Introduction of railways and mass tourism

+20th century

 As Bournemouth's growth increased in the early 20th century, the town centre spawned theatres, cafés, two art deco cinemas, and more hotels.
-Bournemouth Corporation Tramways was established in 1902, becoming the towns first public transport system.
-In 1908, a deadly tram crash in the town gardens killed 7 people.
+Bournemouth Corporation Tramways was established in 1902, becoming the town's first public transport system.
+In 1908, a deadly tram crash in the town gardens killed seven people.
 Other new buildings constructed included the war memorial in 1921 and the Bournemouth Pavilion, the town's concert hall and grand theatre, finished in 1925.

 The Bournemouth Blitz saw heavy damage to the town during the Second World War despite initially escaping heavy bombing.
 A raid by German fighter bombers on 23 May 1943 killed 131 people and damaged 3,359 buildings, with two large hotels being completely destroyed.
 It is believed that the large number of RAF airmen billeted in the town may have been the reason for the attack.
 The seafront incurred damage when it was fortified against invasion.
-The cast iron lampposts and benches along the front were removed and melted down for munitions, as was much of the superstructure from both Bournemouth and Boscombe piers before they were breached to prevent their use by enemy ships.
-The large amounts of barbed wire and anti-tank obstacles along the beach, and the mines at the foot of the chines, took two years to remove when peace was finally achieved.
+The cast iron lampposts and benches along the beach were removed and melted down for munitions, as was much of the superstructure from both Bournemouth and Boscombe piers, before they were breached to prevent their use by enemy ships.
+The large amounts of barbed wire and anti-tank obstacles along the beach, and the mines at the foot of the chines, took two years to remove when peace was achieved.

 The Royal National Lifeboat Institution stationed an inshore lifeboat at Bournemouth between 1965 and 1972.
 Coverage for the area has otherwise been provided from Poole Lifeboat Station.
-The Bournemouth International Centre (BIC), a large conference and exhibition centre, was constructed near the seafront in 1984, and in the following year Bournemouth became the first town in the United Kingdom to introduce and use CCTV cameras for public street-based surveillance.
+In 1984, the Bournemouth International Centre (BIC), a large conference and exhibition centre, was constructed near the seafront.
+In 1985, Bournemouth was the first town in the United Kingdom to introduce and use CCTV cameras for public street-based surveillance.

-In 1993, the IRA orchestrated a terrorist attack in the town centre.
-The only injuries sustained were minor ones but over £1 million in damage was caused.
+In August 1993, the IRA orchestrated a terrorist attack in the town centre.
+The only injuries sustained were minor, but over £1 million in damage was caused.